IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/two_way_binding.md

 ---
-title: Two-way data binding
+title: Two-Way Data Binding in Angular | IgniteUI for Angular | Infragistics
-_description: WPF to Angular guide topics help you switch from WPF to Angular.
+_description: Learn how to create two-way data binding in Angular when migrating from WPF to Angular.
-_keywords: WPF, Windows Presentation Foundation, Angular, Ignite UI for Angular, two-way, binding
+_keywords: data binding, ignite ui for angular, infragistics
 ---

 ## Two-way data binding in Angular

 > [!Video https://www.youtube.com/embed/MrjTTDEj7cA]

-In a previous topic, we discussed the [one-way binding](one_way_binding.md) in Angular, and how easy it was to use it.
-The one-way binding updates the view with data coming from the component class.
-Like in WPF, we can do the opposite operation - update the component class from the view.
-In that case we need to use a two-way binding.
-Let's see just how easy that is to do.
+The two-way data binding in Angular is used to display information to the end user and allows the end user to make changes to the underlying data using the UI.
+This makes a two-ways connection between the view (the template) and the component class.

 A one-way binding is taking the state from our component class and displaying it in our view.
 Let's look at this code:
 ```html